isomerpages/cris-precise/_for-everyone/Our Data Users/PRECISE: SG100K Driver Projects.md

 </li>
 <li>
 <p>Identify the non-synonymous single nucleotide polymorphisms (SNPs) of
-GLP-1</p>
-<p>receptor agonist prescription and predict nsSNPs responsible for the differential
-response to GLP-1 receptor agonist.</p>
+GLP-1 receptor agonist prescription and predict nsSNPs responsible for the differential response to GLP-1 receptor agonist.</p>
 </li>
 <li>
-<p>Provide genetic evidence for the therapeutic</p>
+<p>Provide genetic evidence for the therapeutic potentials and adverse effects
-<p>potentials and adverse effects of GLP-1 receptor agonists by adopting
+of GLP-1 receptor agonists by adopting a drug target Mendelian randomisation design.</p>
-a drug target</p>
-<p>Mendelian randomisation design.</p>
 </li>
 </ol>
 </td>